IBM-Swift/TodoList-CouchDB/README.md

 ./config.sh create_db <clusterName> <instanceName> <nameSpace>
 ```

-8. Optionally, if you want to populate your database with some sample data, run the following command with your app URL, username, and password:
+8. Optionally, if you want to populate your database with some sample data, run the following command with your app URL:

 ```
-./config.sh populate_db <appURL> <username> <password>
+./config.sh populate_db <appURL>
 ```

 At this point, your app should be deployed!
 Accessing your apps route should return your todos, which should be `[]` if you did not populate the database.